June 8, 2021

 Body Confidence Through Understanding

 The understanding that you are gifted by the divine with conscious thought, we are the only mammal with this ability!
 This beautiful tool/gift that we have been given works for us only when we are focused on the present and in our hearts, taking all the signs and symptoms as blessings.
-Yes, even the beautiful cellulite on your things.
+Yes, even the beautiful cellulite on your thighs.
 I love that cottage cheese look so much.
 Or your wrinkles, or how you go to the bathroom.
 These are all signs to acknowledge and address in a way that is healthy and life-promoting for us so that we can live each moment showing up for ourselves and our loved ones, with the ability to digest our lives with ease and grace.

 Inspiration Feeds the Soul